AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 words: 4  time: 0:00:00:00 DONE (Sat Apr  1 15:53:29 2017)  w/s: 80.00  current: someotherword
 ```

-Note that `john` correctly reports there are four password candidates ("`words: 4`").
-However, the purpose of a word mangling ruleset is to take this list of "likely" password candidates and mutate each entry in pre-defined ways such that each single entry produces multiple guesses that are similar but not exactly the same as each original guess in the wordlist.
-This way, we can more elegantly express ideas like "add a `1` to the end of every guess."
-For instance, look at the list of guesses (which I've truncated in the output below) and the ultimate report `john` gives us after invoking it with the same wordlist (`--wordlist=sanitycheck.wordlist.txt`) *and* its `--rules` option:
+Here, `john` correctly reports there are four password candidates ("`words: 4`").
+The purpose of a word mangling ruleset is to take this list of "likely" password candidates and mutate each entry in some pre-defined ways.
+Each mutation's result is then used as a password candidate, as though it were part of the original wordlist.
+This way, we can more elegantly express patterns in our guesses, by encoding ideas like "add a `1` to the end of every guess" as a word mangling rule.
+For instance, look at the following list of guesses (which I've truncated for readability purposes) and the ultimate report `john` gives us after invoking it with the same wordlist (`--wordlist=sanitycheck.wordlist.txt`) *and* its `--rules` option:

 ```sh
 $ ./john --wordlist=sanitycheck.wordlist.txt --rules --stdout